Your Book Price For Print And Retail

 You need to consider how much it costs to ship a book (or multiple books), which our calculator also provides estimates for.
 While you will sell books online on Lulu’s Bookstore and Amazon, you will also need to sell direct.
 That means planning for printing and shipping costs.

-How Is A Book Price Determined?
+How Is a Book Price Determined?

 The average retail cost of a paperback book with about 200 pages ranges from $9.99 to $18.99.
 It’s important to recognize that this price range includes traditionally published and self-published books and holds true for fiction and non-fiction titles.